Overview

 ## error

-Operations on arrays and scalar variables apply the scalar variable to all array elements.
+Operations with scalar variables apply the scalar variable to all elements.

 $a = $mo->array([[1,2],[3,4]]);